Skip to Main Content

 Using images from books and journals

-Images found in books and journals can normally be re-used in your work (such as essays, dissertations, theses, and PowerPoint presentations), if they were created by the author(s) of the article or book.
-If you need to use several images from the same document, be mindful of Fair Dealing, which can restrict the amount you can re-use from any one published work.
+Images found in books and journals can often be re-used in your work (such as essays, dissertations, theses, and PowerPoint presentations), if they were created by the author(s) of the article or book.
+If you think that a single image is more than a fairly insignificant amount of the work, or if you need to use several images from the same document, be mindful of Fair Dealing, which can restrict what you can re-use from any one published work.

-If the images, diagrams or graphs were created by a photographer, an artist, or someone else, you will need to request permission.
-The author(s) of the article or book should have requested the permission of the copyright holder and referenced the source.
-You should be able to contact the creator.
+If the images, diagrams or graphs were created by a photographer, an artist, or someone else other than the author(s), you will need to request permission.
+The author(s) of the article or book should have requested the permission of the copyright holder and referenced the source, and you should too.

 Other copyrighted images